 Dr. Christian Hartel, President & CEO of Wacker Chemie AG

 Sustainably produced hydrogen and methanol

 As part of the RHYME (renewable hydrogen and methanol) Bavaria project, WACKER is planning to construct a plant complex that will produce green hydrogen and renewable methanol at its Burghausen site.
 One component of the planned complex is a 20-megawatt electrolysis plant that will generate green hydrogen from water and renewable energy.
 Plans also call for a synthesis plant for combining this green hydrogen with carbon dioxide from existing processes to produce renewable methanol.
 The expected capacity of the synthesis plant is 15,000 metric tons per year.

 Hydrogen and methanol both serve as a basis for manufacturing additional products for applications such as silicones or polysilicon.
 Compared with existing methanol production methods, the new process could cut CO2

 fewer CO2 emissions than the current process

-If the funding is granted, construction could begin at the start of next year, with the plants potentially coming onstream before the end of 2025.
+Subsidized operating costs in particular are essential in the short term.
 In addition to funding approval, the cost of electricity will also play an important role in the success of the project.
 Electricity needs to cost less than 4 cents per kWh in the medium term for climate-friendly production methods such as these to be cost-effective.